Richmond Cemetery: Chapels

 Richmond Cemetery originally contained two chapels, one of Church of England denomination and one for Nonconformists, both built in the Gothic Revival style.
 The Church of England chapel (shown as "Richmond Community Chapel" on Richmond Council's map of Richmond and East Sheen Cemeteries) was built in 1875 to a design by Sir Arthur Blomfield and is a Grade II listed building.
 It is constructed predominantly of Kentish ragstone with Bath stone embellishments.
 The front of the building has a buttressed arch above the main door, which bears the inscription "In the Garden was a new sepulchre, there laid they Jesus".
 Above the door are three lancet arches, and in the apex is a large wheel window.
 The roof is tiled, with the remains of a flèche evident.
 The chapel fell into disrepair, requiring restoration in the 1990s.
-It no longer fulfils its original purpose and houses a children's nursery.
+It is now known as Grove Gardens Chapel and is in the care of Habitats & Heritage.
 The Nonconformist chapel, to the north of the Anglican chapel, was sold in 1992 and was also restored in the 1990s.
 Its design is unusual for an English cemetery chapel, featuring significant plate tracery and decorative sculpture, but the architect is unknown.
 After a redrawing of the cemetery's boundary, it now stands outside the gates on Grove Road.

 The chapel in East Sheen Cemetery is now also used for services for Richmond Cemetery.
 Both cemeteries are now administered and maintained by Richmond upon Thames London Borough Council.